 - are weird or stand offish.
-It’s no more true than saying extroverts are, but it hangs around.
+It’s no more true for extroverts, but it hangs around.
 I believe it comes from the “people energy” thing, if you know you’re running low on energy you step back and that’s often taken as being stand offish.

 - have a harder time standing out on social media.
-Although “people energy” can be diminished by social media as well as being in person many believe the social media to be a good area for introverts.
+Interestingly “people energy” can be wiped out by social media in the same way as face to face; despite many people saying “social media is good for introverts”.
 In reality it’s about how you use the platform.

 - can get overlooked.
-This can be a negative point if you let it.
+This can be a negative, if you let it.
 If so, it may lead you to being overlooked for promotion or for getting the next job; but it also happens to extroverts.
 The question is how are you using your network and letting others (including your boss) about what you’re looking for, without trying to show off and sound narcissistic?
-For networking tips click here, for ideas about communication with the boss click here.
+For networking tips click here, for ideas about staying top of the boss’ mind click here.

 - struggle to expand their networks.
 Size isn’t everything, it’s how you use it!
 Is it better to have a few great people in your network who you regularly keep in touch with, or many people that who barely know you?